rohit-chandra/penguin_classification/README.md

 - We’ll use a [Scikit-Learn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) for the transformations, and a [Processing Step](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-processing) with a [SKLearnProcessor](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html#scikit-learn-processor) to execute a preprocessing script.
 Check the [SageMaker Pipelines Overview](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-sdk.html) for an introduction to the fundamental components of a SageMaker Pipeline.

 ### Step 1: EDA

+- `Note`: This step has nothing to do with the pipeline

 - Let’s run Exploratory Data Analysis on the dataset.
 The goal of this section is to understand the data and the problem we are trying to solve.